Trooper1990/RestAPI-NodeJS-ES10/README.md

 # RestAPI-NodeJS-ES10
-A very simple Rest API in NodeJS written with the latest features of ECMAScript 10
+A very simple Rest API in NodeJS and MongoDB written with the latest features of ECMAScript 10